 While it is highly unlikely that the statutorily mandated rate caps for the renewable resources budget will be exceeded in the 2015-16 delivery year for either utility, the IPA recommends that the Commission preapprove a curtailment of the long-term power purchase agreements that were entered into as part of the 2010 procurement should the utility load forecast updates in Spring 2015 indicate that a curtailment is necessary.
 This is a similar approval process as was adopted in last year's plan.
-Given that the IPA is planning a procurement of DG resources using collected hourly ACP funds, the IPA recommends the hourly ACP funds available for that procurement be reduced by the amount needed to ensure full payment of any 2014-2015 curtailed RECs.
-In addition should a curtailment of the long-term power purchase agreements be necessary for the 2015-2016 delivery year, the amount of funds available for the DG procurement be likewise adjusted.
+The IPA is planning a procurement of DG resources using the \$7,842,658 of uncommitted hourly ACP funds collected as of May 31, 2014, but recommends that these hourly ACP funds available for the DG procurement be reduced by the amount needed to purchase any 2015/16 curtailed RECs from the long-term renewable energy purchase agreements (should a curtailment be necessary for the 2015/16 plan year).